Joystream/handbook/system/projectToken.md

 ## Revenue split
 Allows the Token issuer to dispense a certain amount of $JOY between himself (called *Issuer Amount*) and CRT accounts (called *Revenue Allocation*) in a predefined time window.
 Is up to the token issuer to start a revenue split at any given time (provided that there's no other ongoing) in which case he will receive his Issuer Amount immediately, the remaining Revenue Allocation amount is thus destined for CRT accounts.
-At any time since the start of the revenue split any CRT holder willing to participate can stake some of his token (both from his transferrable and vesting balance) to participate in the revenue split and claim some JOYs (herein referred to as *JOY Dividend*).
+At any time since the start of the revenue split any CRT holder willing to participate can stake some of his token (both from his transferrable and vesting balance) to participate in the revenue split and claim some JOYs (referred to as *JOY Dividend*).
 The tokens will remain staked until the split is ended and it is up to the CRT holders to unstake their tokens via the appropriate extrinsic.
 In particular, the JOY Dividend amount is transferred to the CRT holders' JOY balance upon staking and according to the following formula:
 $$